Joe Lewis (businessman): Tavistock Group

 Lewis is the main investor in Tavistock Group, which owns more than 200 companies in 15 countries.

 Property

 Lewis hosted the Tavistock Cup tournament every March from 2004 through 2013, in Florida, raising millions of dollars for charity, and owns three of the six clubs that competed in 2013: Albany, Lake Nona Golf & Country Club and Isleworth Golf & Country Club.
 Lewis built a golf community in the Bahamas called Albany, which opened in October 2010.
 Lewis currently resides in Albany.
 Tiger Woods and Ernie Els are also major shareholders in the luxury resort community located in New Providence.
 Lewis made a £70 million investment in Bulgarian property development.

 Lake Nona Medical City

-Lewis seeded Lake Nona, covering 7,000 acres next to Orlando's international airport, with $100 million in gifts and land which was cultivated into a large-scale community offering research and educational facilities, hospitals for veterans and children, a town center, and a range of workspaces and residential options.
+Lewis seeded Lake Nona, covering 7,000 acres next to Orlando's international airport, with $100 million in gifts and land which was cultivated into a large-scale community offering research and educational facilities, hospitals for veterans and children, a town centre, and a range of workspaces and residential options.

-Escondido Lake and controversy

-Since Lewis bought a property in Río Negro Province, Argentina, public access to Escondido lake has been under discussion.
-The Argentine law asserts that every water course is public and of free access.
-In 2009 Lewis was ordered by the Superior Tribunal de Justicia (STJ) to create and keep access to the lake, with "sufficient signage and to keep it transitable", but the ruling has not been enforced.
-Lewis' frontman Van Ditmer stated: "We are going to defend the private property with the Winchester in the hands; with blood if needed".

-He is currently planning to use a huge protected area, four times the size of the city of Buenos Aires, for another private development, against the wishes of the locals.
-The property was bought for 69 pesos per hectare, currently about US$4.
-This low price was secured by using the name of a local 'poblador' on the deed, after which it was transferred to him.
-It is suggested that the Hidden Lake property is needed to supply water and (hydraulic) energy to this new property, dubbed the private state in Patagonia.
-In January 2017, new mass protests have started in El Bolson against this project.